linda-seiter/CMSC115_2258/unit2_project/README.md

 R<sub>0</sub> (pronounced R-naught) is a number that refers to the transmission rate of a given virus.
-If R<sub>0</sub> is 5, then 1 person is capable of spreading to 5 other persons on average.
+If R<sub>0</sub> is 5, then 1 person is capable of spreading to 5 other people on average.

 The table below shows the number of new cases after various iterations of viral
 spread: